 Samba has a special relationship to CUPS.
 Samba can be compiled with CUPS library support.
 Most recent installations have this support enabled.
 Per default, CUPS linking is compiled into smbd and other Samba binaries.
-Of course, you can use CUPS even if Samba is not linked against library supported the samba is not linked against library supported to support the configuration.
+Of course, you can use CUPS even if Samba is not linked against libcups.so - but there are some differences in required or supported configuration.

-When Samba is compiled against libroups, printcap = cups uses the CUPS API to list printers, submit jobs, query queues, and so on.
+When Samba is compiled against libcups, printcap = cups uses the CUPS API to list printers, submit jobs, query queues, and so on.
 Otherwise it maps to the System V commands with an additional -oraw option for printing.
 On a Linux system, you can use the ldd utility to find out details (ldd may not be present on other OS platforms, or its function may be embodied by a different command):